 Among the energy sources that pollute CO2, the sources differ in regard to the amount of polluted CO2 per kWh.
 This is shown by the outer circle in the following diagram.
 We can see for example, that coal plants pollute more CO2 per kWh than Natural Gas plants.

-In our example, the CO2 pollution for the average kWh is 127 gCO2/kWh.
+In the example, we chose for the diagrams, the overall CO2 pollution for the average kWh is 127 gCO2/kWh.
 This average can be taken into account when you want to calculate the amount of gCO2/km.

-The effect of CO2 on the climate
+The impact of CO2 on the climate

 CO2 is a gas that leads to the greenhouse effect.
 The greenhouse effect describes the sealing of the warmth of the earth and atmosphere by gases and leading to the rising temperature of the climate.
 Governments around the world are implementing policies in order to switch from polluting energies to renewable energies.
 Moreover, many of them are already planning to replace completely fuel cars by EVs in the future to reach their CO2 goals.
 It will take time, but we will probably get there one day.